Black Camel Pictures: Overview

-In 2020 Black Camel Pictures started work with Wild Child Animation on their first animated series The Brilliant World of Tom Gates based on the books of the same name by Liz Pichon.
+In 2020, Black Camel Pictures started work with Wild Child Animation on their first animated series The Brilliant World of Tom Gates based on the books of the same name by Liz Pichon.
 The commission from SKY Television was to Produce a 20-part animated TV show which was released in January 2021.
 May 2021 saw the start of production on Season 2 with a further 20 episodes for Sky and October 2022, the release of a Halloween special.

 January 2021 also saw shooting commence on Annika, a six-part television drama for UKTV and WGBH.
 Annika stars Nicola Walker, Jamie Sives, Katie Leung, Ukweli Roach, and is based on the radio 4 series Annika Stranded by Nick Walker.
 Annika was initially broadcast in the UK in August 2021 and has gone on to break records and become Alibi's most-watched drama for at least seven years.
-The broadcast of the first episode of the series attracted 410,000 'live' viewers which was 2.5 per cent of the audience share and went on to averaged 1.3m viewers per episode.
+The broadcast of the first episode of the series attracted 410,000 'live' viewers which was 2.5 percent of the audience share and went on to averaged 1.3m viewers per episode.
 That makes it the highest-rated programme since the Broadcasters' Audience Research Board (BARB) started recording figures in January 2014.
-August 2022 saw the start of principal photography on season 2 which will be released August 2023.
+August 2022 saw the start of principal photography on season 2 which was to be released in August 2023.

+Most recently, the company had signed a first-look deal with All3Media International for the development of film and television projects.